JanStrauss/skadi/README.md

 #Skadi v2
-Skadi is a lightweight tool that allows you to comfortably watch Twitch channels via VLC and livestreamer and to ~~enjoy~~ open the Twitch chat of the channels you are watching.
+Skadi is a lightweight tool that allows you to comfortably watch Twitch channels via livestreamer / VLC (or any videoplayer compatible with livestreamer) and to ~~enjoy~~ open the Twitch chat of the channels you are watching.
 Skadi can import the channels you follow from Twitch so you don't have to add them all manually.

 v2 is a rewrite using JavaFX and Java 8 features.